Product Model: Joker

 - Glow in the dark, highly-visible accent ring

 - Aluminum bracket with 2 mounting positions

 Narrowing things down, the Trophy Ridge Joker bow sight is a very cheap scope with no hidden traps or jokes.
 You get what you see as it is what it is.

 It's a basic, no-fuss, and no-frills bow sight that'll work as a first-time scope for shooting in the back yard.

 If you have a little bit more cash to upgrade your buy, the Fix Series presents a few more features, and these sights are under the Trophy Ridge umbrella.
-They cost less than $100, have micro adjustments, and tool-less adjustments.
-It might be worth the few bucks more – check out our review on the Fix Series to decide for yourself.
+These sights cost less than $100, have micro adjustments, and tool-less adjustments.
+It might be worth the few bucks more - check out our review on the Fix Series to decide for yourself.

-But, it’s hard to find cheap scopes that are worth recommending to others, so we’ll throw in an upgrade in terms of costs.
+But, it's hard to find cheap scopes that are worth recommending to others, so we'll throw in an upgrade in terms of costs.
 The TRUGLO Carbon Hybrid Micro stays under the $100 price range.
 It has a longer list of advanced features, and you could consider it a very nice first-time buy.
 What are the extra features?
-You will need to read our review to find out.
+You will need to read our review on the hybrid to find out.